daihocmo/daihocmo-space/learn-vietnamese/docs/resources.md

 - [Manga Recommendation](): From Japanese Media Recommendation, you can choose the same manga to read on any of these manga reading sites.
 - [Blogtruyenmoi](https://blogtruyenmoi.com/): A manga reader site made by Ngankvn, most of the mangas here are uploaded by users or scanlated groups.
 - [Nettruyen](https://nettruyenco.vn/): A pretty large manga reader site.
-- [TruyenQQVN](https://truyenqqvn.com/): Another manga (and manwa, manhua) reading site.
+- [TruyenQQVN](https://truyenqqvn.com/): Another manga (and manhwa, manhua) reading site.

 ### Audiobooks & Podcasts
-- [Vietnamese Podcast Suggestion](): A list of suggestions for which Vietnamese podcasts to listen to.
+- [Vietnamese Podcast Suggestion](podcasts.md): A list of suggestions for which Vietnamese podcasts to listen to.
 - [TVO Podcast](https://www.youtube.com/playlist?list=PLpDgPu_Hq9Zx5cejuDGZPWdDyTPAgse7P): A Podcast made by TiengVietOi - A Vietnamese learning Youtube channel.
 - [Podcastindex](https://podcastindex.org/): Listen to Podcast online without sign-in, not just Vietnamese Podcasts.